rnbrietzke10/coding-quiz-app/proposal.md

 ## Goals

 1. Allow users to be able to take a quiz on technical topics individually.
 2. Users can connect with other users to create study groups and compare how they did on the same questions.
-This will be done by students answering the questions at the same time as a game or they can tag a friend in a quiz to take later.
+This will be done by students answering the questions at the same time as a game, or they can tag a friend in a quiz to take later.
 3. Get video recommendations from [YouTube API](https://developers.google.com/youtube/v3) based on type of questions missed.

 ## Demographic

-Users of this site will be students in college or anyone wanting to possibly transition into the techfield.
+Users of this site will be students in college or anyone wanting to possibly transition into the tech-field.

 ## Data